EvolvedWeb/evowc/README.md

 This section will only show the current released version and anything planned for the future.
 Review the [UPDATELOG.md](UPDATELOG.md) for past changes

-- ☑ Get all Issues related to 1.1.2 finished
+- ☑ Get all Issues related to 1.1.3 finished
-  - ☑ #18 - Add event binding to the `<template>` tag.
-  - ☑ #52 - Support external CSS files for the `<style>` tag.
-  - ☑ #53 - Support external JS files for the `<script>` tag.
-  - ☑ #62 - callbacks for `onUpdate` should be passed the current path.
-  - ☑ #87 - Null exception thrown when using invalid $switch formatting
+  - ☑ #96 - Updated dependencies
+  - ☑ #97 - Init and transpiler work correctly on Windows.
   - ☑ Repo Updates.
   - ☑ Bug fixes.
-- ☑ Release version 1.1.2
+- ☑ Release version 1.1.3
-- ☐ Get all Issues related to 1.1.3 finished
+- ☐ Get all Issues related to 1.1.4 finished
-  - ☐ #81 - Add new Evo pipe: `toRelTime`
   - ☐ #88 - Add new Evo pipe: `sanitize`
+  - ☐ #95 - Fix Update to copy over used components like WCAElement.html bug enhancement
-- ☐ Release version 1.1.3
+- ☐ Release version 1.1.4
 - ☐ Get all Issues related to 1.2.0 finished
   - ☐ #85 - Increase Unit tests to over 85% coverage bug enhancement
   - ☐ #89 - Support basic interpolation inside a tag. enhancement